boythodsapon/TCGLite/README.md

 #How to start
 One can start working on a simple example using the hypothetic Sinoux Fall network, and then visualize the network and estimation result in NeXTA: https://github.com/xzhou99/NeXTA-GMNS
+This source code is originally contributed by Dr. Xin (Bruce) Wu (https://github.com/Grieverwzn).